Billy V: Hawaiian 105 KINE (2006–2021)

 In 1996; after much success at KCCN-FM, Billy V was asked to assist KCCN-FM's sister station Hawaiian 105 KINE by moving to host their morning show.
 After being solo for five years, in 2011 Billy V started the morning show, Nāʻau Therapy, by having popular radio announcer Mele Apana join the show.
 The show earned the station's highest ratings in years.
 Billy V along with Mele Apana had been largely responsible at that time for bringing excitement and ratings back to the Hawaiian music format and Hawaiian 105 KINE.

 In 2014, Billy V left in solidarity with his co-host on Hawaiian 105 KINE after Mele Apana was released by the station; and was picked up by Hawaii CBS and NBC television station Hawaii News Now.

 In 2019, while working at Hawaii News Now, Billy V returned to Hawaiian 105 KINE for the Saturday noon - 6:00 pm timeslot playing songs from Hawaii's top musicians and sharing behind-the-scenes stories from celebrities and other special guests.

-In 2021, SummitMedia Corporation, owner of Hawaiian 105 Hawaiian 105 KINE, laid off many staff including Hawaii radio personalities Billy V, Shannon Scott, and Wayne Maria.
+In 2021, SummitMedia Corporation, owner of Hawaiian 105 Hawaiian 105 KINE-FM, laid off many staff including Hawaii radio personalities Billy V, Mele Apana, Shannon Scott, and Wayne Maria.